 More features: includes infographic refrigerator magnet, instructional manual

-One of the best worm composters out there right now is also our Editor’s Choice, the Squirm Firm Worm Factory 360.
+The Runner-Up worm composter out there right now is the Squirm Firm Worm Factory 360.
 There are a number of fantastic features with this worm composter, so let’s dive right in.
 First, this multi-level worm composter is compact and small enough to be used either indoors or outdoors, as it only measures out to 18” by 18”.
 Thus, you can use it as a kitchen compost bin if you want close access to it, or you can leave it in your backyard if you please.
 Just know that this worm composter can often attract fruit flies, and you’ll have to decide whether that bothers you enough not to keep it in your kitchen.

 This worm composter is also great because you can add or remove the levels.
 This process is quite simple, and adding a new layer won’t take up much space.
 It comes with 4 layers, but you can add up to 8 total sections.
 At the bottom of the composter, there is a spigot, which helps to collect worm tea.
 Mix it up with some water and then spread it on your flowers and grass to help them grow faster.